-The government has a strategy looking at specific issues faced by that women and girls.
-Within the context of this safeguarding policy the following sections are how we respond to violence against girls.
-Female genital mutilation, forced marriage, honour based violence all fall under this strategy.
+The government has a strategy looking at specific issues faced by women and girls.
+Within the context of this safeguarding policy the following sections are how we respond to violence against girls: female genital mutilation, forced marriage, honour-based violence and teenage relationship abuse all fall under this strategy.